pushparajanrahul/emsemble-unet-xxbackbone/README.md

 ## Overview

 Medical image segmentation plays a crucial role in various healthcare applications, including disease diagnosis and treatment planning.
-This project aims to enhance the accuracy of medical image segmentation by combining predictions from multiple semantic segmentation models with different backbones.
+This project aims to enhance the accuracy of medical image segmentation by combining predictions from Unet baseline with different backbones ( Resnet34, VGG-16, Efficientnet-B4) .
 The ensemble technique aggregates the outputs of individual models, leveraging their diverse strengths to achieve better segmentation results.

 ## Usage